Using expressions in your file import setup allows you to set up different rules like comparing or switching values in different fields.

 |Greater than or equal to||>=|

 Rules for syntax

 - All field references must be surrounded with <>.
 F1 will be ignored.

-- Syntax is not space-sensitive but best practice is to use no spaces between logical operators, e.g. <F5> instead of < F5 >.
+- The syntax is not space-sensitive but the best practice is to use no spaces between logical operators, e.g. <F5> instead of < F5 >.